Best Bike Travel Case of 2020

 Analysis and Test Results

 After four weeks of rigorous testing, the dust had settled.
 We combed through our notes and analyzed everything from the glaring and obvious characteristics of each case to the nittiest and grittiest of details.
 Alas, we had a winner.
-The EVOC Travel Bag Pro was the clear Editors' Choice winner.
-It had the best blend of top-end performance, ease-of-use, and blew the competition out of the water in terms of rolling abilities.
-The Dakine Bike Roller bag earned our Best Buy award for its rock-solid performance at an attractive price point.
-Meanwhile, the ToPeak Pack Go X took home a Top Pick for road and gravel bikes.
+The EVOC Travel Bag Pro had the best blend of top-end performance, ease-of-use, and blew the competition out of the water in terms of rolling abilities.
+The Dakine Bike Roller bag featured rock-solid performance at an attractive price point.
+Meanwhile, the ToPeak Pack Go X earned a nod for transporting road and gravel bikes.

 We don't score our test items on price and value.
 We are out to find the best performing bike case without regard for the price tag.
 That said, everyone wants a good value when they slap down the credit card.

-The Dakine Bike Roller case earned our Best Buy Award, which means it is a stellar value.
-This travel case may not have the fancy features of the more expensive cases, but it is functional and easy to use.
+The Dakine Bike Roller case is a stellar value.
+This travel case may not have the fancy features of the more expensive models, but it is functional and easy to use.
 As a result, this case is a very strong value for the rider who wants a product that is going to get the job done without breaking the bank.
 The EVOC Travel Bag Pro is on the expensive side of the spectrum.
 That said, for riders who will be using their bike travel case frequently, it represents a decent value.
 The quality of the construction and the high levels of performance help justify the price tag.
 We have no doubt that you will be able to get 10-15 years out of this case, which helps justify the price tag.

 The packing process is a critical metric.
 Traveling can be a complicated and stressful process; the last thing you need is to have a bike case that is difficult to load and requires 90-minutes to pack.
 The goal is a simple and effective loading process that maximizes security.
 The packing processes of all of our bike cases share many similarities, but some variations make all of the difference.